ENCCS/vasp-best-practices/content/fcc_Si.md

 * An introductory example for working with VASP
 * In general, examples are chosen for fast calculation
-* Use different job scripts, submit to the Slurm job scheduler (Tetralith) or run interactively (MeluXina)
+* Use different job scripts, submit to the Slurm job scheduler on Tetralith or LEONARDO
 * Use VASP, gnuplot, python, ASE
 * bash shell scripts